tezos/tezos-mirror/docs/whitedoc/michelson.rst

 Originate a contract based on a literal.
 This is currently the only way to include transfers inside of an originated contract.
-The first parameters are the manager, optional delegate, then spendable and delegatable flags and finally the initial amount taken from the currently executed contract.
+The first parameters are the manager, optional delegate, spendable flag, delegatable flag, and the initial amount taken from the current contract.
 The contract is returned as a first class value (to be dropped, passed as parameter or stored).
 The ``CONTRACT 'p`` instruction will fail until it is actually originated.